joergschultzelutter/mpad/docs/COMMANDS/ACTION_KEYWORDS.md

 - ```zip 85609;us``` returns the wx information for ```Dragoon, AZ, United States```
 - ```zip 85609;de``` returns the wx information for ```Aschheim, Germany```
 - ```94043``` returns the wx information for ```Mountain View, CA, United States```
+- ```37627;de``` returns wx information for ```Stadtoldendorf, Germany```

 A 5-digit zip code __without__ iso-3166-a2 qualifier automatically sets the country setting to "US".
-Zip codes can be of 3..10 characters
+Zip codes can be of 3..10 characters.
+If a zipcode consists of multiple parts which are separated by spaces, using such a zipcode is very likely not going to work.

 ### Numeric Coordinates